cryslith/kataomoi/protocol.md

 server.
 Its fields are:

 * name: the name the user wishes to be known by.
-This must be a string of nonzero length, containing only alphanumeric characters, spaces, hyphens, and underscores.
+This must be a string 1-8 characters long, containing only alphanumeric characters.
 * pubkey: an RSA modulus, encoded as a string of base 64 digits.
-This will be the user's public key for wrapping all messages
+This will be the user's public key for wrapping all client-to-client messages.

 ### quit